SeoulTech/stream/26-apr/internet/meaningful innovation - talk.md

 - Where do you think the fundamental technologies would be created?
 - [to researches] Why would you want to create a company?
 - [to companies] Would your company invest in long-term research?
+- Why one company buys solutions and another develop internals?

 ## goal
 Inspire for meaningful innovation (scientists and researchers).